Social Anxiety: Easing the Weight of Being Seen

 • Build confidence and self-trust, one step at a time

-Others might see you cancelling plans or going quiet — but they don’t see the storm happening in your head beforehand.
+One of the hardest parts of social anxiety is how invisible it can be.
+Others might see you cancel plans or stay quiet, but they do not see the storm happening in your head beforehand.

-You deserve to feel calm, confident and free to be yourself.
+You deserve more than just getting through.
+You deserve to feel calm, confident, and free to be yourself.

 Start Small.
-Be Kind to Yourself.
+Be Kind to Yourself

 • Take a breath before you respond